winter-x64/XOR-Editor/CODE_OF_CONDUCT.md

 ## Conclusion

-We strive to create a welcoming and collaborative environment for everyone involved in our open-source Discord bot project.
+We strive to create a welcoming and collaborative environment for everyone involved in our open-source XOR project.
 By participating in this community, you agree to uphold these guidelines and help us maintain a respectful and inclusive space for all.